Skip to main content

 3. TF card slot

-4. USB-A port
+4. USB-A Port

 5. UART header can be used to implement a USB-to-serial adapter function